MohamedRebai41/CodeQuest2023/Problem_04/editorial.md

     - If an empty spot **"."** is encountered, update `ans` to the maximum value between its current value and `curr`.
     - If a wall **"|"** is encountered, reset `curr` to 0.

-This process gives us the answer if Luffy chooses the right direction as his starting point.
+This process gives us the answer if Luffy chooses the **right direction**.

 To cover both directions, we repeat the same process starting from the end of the string to the beginning using the `ans` value we got in the first process and intializing `curr` to 0 again.